UNCLASSIFIED (U)

 c.
 Unavailable

 d.
-(U) Systems Update: You must update the IVO or NIV system to reflect that the case is not approved for travel, and that the case is being returned through the consular return process to NVC: “The beneficiary was interviewed on <date> and was not approved for travel.
+(U) Systems Update: Update the IVO or NIV system to reflect that the case is not approved for travel, and that the case is being returned through the consular return process to NVC: “The beneficiary was interviewed on <date> and was not approved for travel.
 A consular return memo was drafted on <date> and the case is returning to NVC via consular return process.”
 For IVO cases, set the case to “Transfer to NVC” status.

 e.
 (U) Consular Returns: All cases denied travel should be returned via NVC to the adjudicating USCIS office, currently a USCIS Service Center for V92 beneficiaries.